Hovedbund der er fyldt med skæl

 But what is dandruff?
 And why do you get dandruff?
 And more importantly, how do you prevent and fight dandruff?
 Read our guide below and learn more about dandruff in the hair and scalp.

-Dandruff is defined as peeling of dead skin cells from the scalp.
-When you have dandruff or a dry scalp , it settles as small, white, dry or greasy flakes in your hair.
-Dandruff on the scalp can also cause itching, which only makes your scalp even more red and irritated.
-In the worst case, dandruff can turn into dandruff, and it can be difficult to completely get rid of it once you get it.
+Dandruff in the scalp can also cause itching, which makes your scalp even more red and irritated.
+Scratching can further damage the scalp and worsen dandruff symptoms.
+In the worst cases, dandruff can result in seborrheic dermatitis, which can be difficult to completely get rid of once you have it.
 Dandruff is not contagious.
-That's why you don't have to worry about whether you're walking around and infecting others.
+Therefore, you don't need to worry about spreading it to others.

 Illustration af skæl i hovedbunden versus en hovedbund uden skæl